dmhernandez2525/DRY_Dry/src/docs/contributing/storybook.md

 ```

 Additional stories can be added using `stories.add`.
 Be sure to give each story a unique name.
-Additional confergration can be added using `stories.addParameters` for a full list look here [Storybook Readme](https://github.com/tuchk4/storybook-readme)
+Additional Configuration can be added using `stories.addParameters` for a full list look here [Storybook Readme](https://github.com/tuchk4/storybook-readme)

 ## Add to Storybook